samarthasm/DeployingWebServerinAzure/README.md

     export ARM_SUBSCRIPTION_ID=<your subscription id>
     export ARM_TENANT_ID=<your tenant id>

 c.
-Create a tagging policy and assign it to the <your subscriptions name>/<resource group name>.
+Create a tagging policy and assign it to your subscription.

 d.
-Create the packer template and deploy the packer image using the following command:
+Create the packer template (JSON file) and deploy the packer image using the following command:

     ```
     packer buld <your .json file>